What is Somaliland? | Bitesize Geopolitics: The Geopolitics of Somaliland

 Geopolitics: The Geopolitics of Somaliland

 Another interesting recent addition to Somaliland’s foreign relations has been the United Arab Emirates, whose DP world port company is involved in the aforementioned Berbera corridor project, and the development of the New Berbera Port, which it aims to turn into a new regional logistics hub.
-Of even more interest was the UAE’s 2017 deal with the Somaliland government to establish a military base near Berbera, but this deal was later cancelled.
+Of even more interest was the UAE’s 2017 deal with the Somaliland government to establish a military base near Berbera, but this deal was later canceled.

 Moving forward into the 21st century Somaliland’s status as a relatively stable yet unrecognized de-facto state looks set to continue, though with increasing foreign investment its economic situation will most likely improve.
 That said, due to its geostrategic position, and the shifting geopolitical dynamic in the horn and wider region, outside interest in Somaliland, will likely grow too.